AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/top-navigation-panel-does-not-load-on-storefront.md

 ---
+description: This article provides configuration solutions to the Varnish Edge Side Includes (ESI) issues, where certain pages' content, usually the top navigation panel, is not displayed on the storefront if Varnish is used for caching.
+labels: 2.x.x,Edge Side,Magento Commerce,troubleshooting,varnish,Adobe Commerce,storefront
 title: Top navigation panel does not load on storefront
-labels: 2.x.x,Edge Side,Magento Commerce,troubleshooting,varnish,Adobe Commerce,storefront
 ---

+# Top navigation panel does not load on storefront

 This article provides configuration solutions to the Varnish Edge Side Includes (ESI) issues, where certain pages' content, usually the top navigation panel, is not displayed on the storefront if Varnish is used for caching.